MasonMcGill/artisan/doc-src/using-artisan.rst

   Greeting('Greeting_0000')

-Specifying a path *and* a specification returns a matching artifact, if it exists at that path, and otherwise creates one, at that path.
+Providing a path *and* a specification returns a matching artifact, if it exists at that path, and otherwise creates one, at that path.

 .. code-block:: python